-I might have seen more, if Jason had not been so enthusiastic in clearing the path of spiderwebs.
+I might have seen more, if Jason had not been so enthusiastic in clearing the path of spiderwebs ahead of me.
 (Not that I didn’t appreciate it.)

 At first I didn’t know what it was, as I had never seen a spider spin like that before.
-But then it stopped, and I could see what it was.
+But then it stopped, and I could see it was a spider.
 Then it spun again, and I tried to take a photo.
-Too late, it occurred to me to take a video instead – but as I fumbled with my phone, it stopped.
+Too late, it occurred to me to take a video instead.
+But, as I fumbled with my phone, it stopped.

-And it just hung there, motionless.
-Didn’t spin again.
+Then it just hung there, motionless, and didn’t spin again.
 I found a YouTube video that shows what the spider was doing, though.

-The COOLEST thing I have ever seen on a hike (without a guide)
+The coolest thing I have ever seen on a hike

 But this particular hike was exceptional to me because of one little guy.

 I noticed it creeping up a rock as I continued along the river bed.
 It was the weirdest-looking insect I had ever seen – and I’ve personally seen stick insects in the wild.
-In fact, a leaf insect once came into my room on Sibu Island.
+Once, a leaf insect even came into my room on Sibu Island.

-The head extends out, pulling part of its body out of a kind of sheath that looked like it was made of twigs somehow glued together.
-Then, like a caterpillar, the rest of it pulls up – but including its twig sheath – and the sheath pulls up to cover its body again, leaving just the head and front legs sticking out.
-And it does it again, to creep up a bit of rock.
+The head extended out, pulling part of its body out of a kind of sheath that looked like it was made of twigs somehow glued together.
+Then, like a caterpillar, the rest of it pulled up – including its twig sheath – and the sheath pulled up to cover its body again, leaving just the head and front legs sticking out.
+And it did it again, slowly creeping up a bit of rock.

 This time, I had the presence of mind to record it.
 Enjoy!